coherenceplatform/cnc/docs/configuration/cnc.md

         # use k8s syntax for all providers/flavors
         # this is every 2 mins (can be expensive)
         schedule: "*/2 * * * *"
+        # define resources (will default to service if not defined)
+        system:
+          memory: 2g

   redis:
     x-cnc:
       # will be merged into resources for the whole app in each environment
       type: cache

     # cnc will ignore this and use cloud service e.g. Elasticache
     image: redis
     restart: always